-Before a new drug can enter the market, a drug submission application must be filed with the relevant regulatory agency for review and approval.
+Before a new drug can enter the market, pharmacuetical manufacturers must fill in a drug submission application with the relevant regulatory agency, for review and approval.

-The three main types of documents required for translation for regulatory submission are:
+There are three main types of documents the EMA requires for translation, for regulatory submission purposes:

 It is very important for pharma producers and CROs to chose reliable translation partners with specific expertise in the pharma and regulatory affairs fields.

-Paspartu assists Marketing Authorization Holders, medium-sized and major drug producers in Europe in translating their new pharma products into all European languages for marketing authorization purposes.
+Paspartu assists Marketing Authorization Holders, medium-sized and major drug producers in Europe and USA in translating their new pharma products into all European languages for marketing authorization purposes.

-The English translation of these documents is reviewed by the EMA in the so-called pre-opinion phase.
-Drugs approval/ rejection decisions, recommendations for use, standard operating procedures as well as various scientific reports are other types of documents commonly translated by Paspartu’s dedicated medical team, in the context of EMA related projects.
+The EMA reviews the English version of the package leaflets in the so-called pre-opinion phase.
+Subsequently, Paspartu translates drugs approval/ rejection decisions, recommendations for use, standard operating procedures as well as various scientific reports commonly required by the EMA.

 Translation of Product Information for National, MR, DC Procedures